danenb/audio_streaming/README.md

 audio_streaming
 ===============

-Configures a Raspberry Pi to download mp3 audio media from a web server using a wifi dongle.
+Configures a Raspberry Pi to download mp3 media from a web server using a wifi dongle.